 The cathedral interior hosts a treasure trove of relics and artwork.
 Most notably, the Holy Face of Lucca, a wooden crucifix carved by Nicodemus.

-There is a small fee to enter the church – and a combination ticket allows access to the bell tower, museum and baptistry.
-Check the official website for additional information.
+There is a small fee to enter – and a combination ticket allows access to the bell tower, museum and baptistry.
+Check the official website for the most current information.

 #7 Shop on Via Fillungo and Chiasso Barletti